Ryanx971/super-home/README.md

-## Super-Home
+## 🏡 Super-Home

-An application used to filter data form Twitter based on user preference, built with React, Redux, JavaScript, and CSS.
+Super-Home is a work-in-progress application that aims to centralize and control connected devices (e.g., Somfy, Govee) from a single web interface.

-## Project Status 📶
+## 📶 Project Status

-This project is currently in development.
+🚧 This project is currently under development.

-## Project Screen Shot(s) 📷
+## 📷 Screenshot

 ![super-home](./public/super-home.png)